 The best place to begin the job hunt is through your campus boards or your school's careers office.
 The Recruitment and Employment Confederation's website may also have information about jobs available near your school.
 Look for a job that will teach you practical skills that will help you land a position in your chosen field after graduation.
-By the same token, if your college offers practical skills classes in subjects like computing or typing, you may find these courses to be helpful in securing a position while you are in school and afterward.
+By the same token, if your college offers practical skills classes in subjects like computing or typing, you may find these courses to be helpful in securing a position while you're in school and afterwards.

 However, those who will be working year-round, during term and holidays, will not be eligible for the P38(S).
-In this case, your employer will either give you a P46, if you are a new employee, or a P45, if you have worked before.
+In this case, your employer will either give you a P46, if you are a new employee, or a P45 if you have worked before.

 It is also important to know your rights in terms of the minimum you should earn.
 For questions about minimum wage rates, contact the Department of Trade and Industry.